If you are sick, disabled or caring for someone who is, you may qualify for certain benefits.

 Child Disability Payment

 Child Disability Payment (CDP) provides support for the extra costs of looking after a child who has a mental or physical disability.
+It replaces Disability Living Allowance for children.

 The CDP rates depend on the level of help the child needs.